Janmajayamall/ObliviousMessageRetrieval-Old/README.md

 > Note that you must have `rust` installed.

-To run, clone this repository and navigate inside it.
-Then type `cargo run --release -- -g`.
+To run demo, clone this repository and navigate inside it.
+Then type `cargo run --release 1` for OMR demo.

-> `-g` flag is required when running for the first time to generate sample transactions and clues.
+To calculate _detection key size_ run `cargo run --release 2`.

 For the demo, transactions set size is set to `2^14` and we have assumed `50` are pertinent to the client.